-As discussed above, during the year ended December 31, 2015 a total of 500,000 stock options (5 million after the Share Split) were granted to nonemployee consultants of the Group ("Consultant Options").
+During the year ended December 31, 2015 a total of 500,000 stock options (5 million after the Share Split) were granted to non-employee consultants of the Group ("Consultant Options").
 250,000 Consultant Options (2.5 million after the Share Split) have an exercise price of \$28.26 (\$2.83 after the Share Split) and the balance have an exercise price of \$141.30 (\$14.13 after the Share Split.)
 The Consultant Options expire on May 15, 2020 and vesting is over five years; however, the Consultant Options can only be exercised during the period from April 2, 2020 to May 15, 2020.
 Vesting and exercise are accelerated in the event there is a change in control as defined in the option award agreements.
 The Company's board of directors holds a unilateral right to terminate the Consultant Options for any reason at any time prior to vesting.
 The fair value of the Consultant Options is measured using the Black Scholes model with inputs not materially different from those discussed below.
 The fair value of the Consultant Options is determined as services are rendered.
-As of December 31, 2017 (after the Share Split), 2 million of the Consultant Options have vested including 1 million with an exercise price of \$2.83 (after the Share Split.)
+As of December 31, 2018 (after the Share Split), 3 million of the Consultant Options have vested including

+1.5 million with an exercise price of \$2.83 (after the Share Split.)
 The fair value of the Consultant Options was computed using the Black Scholes method and not based on the value of the services received.
 In reaching the decision to use the value of the Consultant Options and not the value of the services, management considered the variability in the nature, timing and extent of services to be provided by the non-employee consultants that will be significantly affected by actions taken by parties who are not under the control of the Group.
 Accordingly, the value and timing of the services to be received over the service period cannot be estimated reliably and therefore the value of the Consultant Options was deemed to be a more accurate measure of the consideration paid to the non-employee consultants for services rendered.
-The weighted average fair value per Consultant Option applied for recognition of an expense during each of the years ended December 31, 2017, 2016 and 2015 was \$0.63, \$0.60 and \$1.19 (after the Share Split) respectively.
-The total expense recognized during each of the years ended December 31, 2017, 2016 and 2015 was \$615,000, \$892,000 and \$2.0 million respectively.
-There were no Consultant Options outstanding prior to 2015.
+The weighted average fair value per Consultant Options applied for recognition of an expense during each of the years ended December 31, 2018, 2017 and 2016 was \$0.16, \$0.63 and \$0.60 (after the Share Split) respectively.
+The total expense recognized during each of the years ended December 31, 2018, 2017 and 2016 was \$96,000, \$615,000 and \$892,000 respectively.